abirkett/Kane/README.md

   <li> Kane is told he requires a book for his class. </li>
    <li> Kane doesn't understand how to search for books using the library's coding system. </li>
     <li> Requiring help to solve this isusue he asks the librarian at the main desk. </li>
-     <li> The librarian swiftly helps him find his book, they build a rapport and smoothly go about the rest of the book issuing process.</li>
+     <li> The librarian swiftly helps him find his book, they build a rapport and smoothly issue out the book.</li>
       <li> Kane has his required text, and now has to carry it home making his bag very heavy. </li>

   </ol>